Carina-P/Skiers-Destinations/README.md

 - Added a **carousel with pictures** in top of page to inspire user and attract users.

 ## Design Choices
-Rounded edges is a theme that gives a "softer impression".
+- Rounded edges is a theme that gives a "softer impression".
-The content belonging to one another is surrounded by a blue border.
+- The content belonging to one another is surrounded by a blue border.
+- One page: when talking to younger users they preferred one page since using smaller devices as mobile phones you do not want to use clicks but rather scrolling.

 ### Fonts
 I have choosen **Oswald**, because i find it very **useful** on different